usnistgov/OSCAL/docs_jekyll_uswds/content/documentation/index.md

 <img src="/assets/img/oscal-components.png" alt="oscal components" width="800" />

-Starting from the bottom on the left, the OSCAL components are:
+Starting from the bottom on the left, the OSCAL components are currently defined as:

 - **Catalog/Framework:** In addition to defining a set of security controls, it may also define objectives and methods for assessing the controls (e.g., NIST SP 800-53A).
 Combining assessment objectives and methods with security controls has been done because some control catalog formats, such as COBIT 5, address assessment information directly.
 Others have it separately, like 800-53A.
 Including assessment objectives within the OSCAL catalog model simplifies the entire OSCAL operational model.
 - **Profile:** The profile format will allow for selecting security controls using a number of different mechanisms as well as tailoring those controls (e.g., assigning parameter values, modifying requirements).
 A profile can include controls from more than one catalog, so an organization could have a single profile that references controls from several catalogs.